WHAT IS A DEACON?

 A deacon in the Catholic Church is an ordained minister.
 Deacons have a three-fold ministry:

-Deacons may be single or married and must be at least 31 years old at the time of ordination.
-There is no upper limit for age at this time in the Des Moines diocese, however the expectation for ongoing service is ten years after ordination.
+Deacons may be single or married and must be at least 35 years old at the time of ordination.
+The maximum acceptable age is determined by viable service capability after ordination.
+The expectation for ongoing service is at least ten years after ordination.

-The diaconate program is a process of formation that brings reality to a man’s call to the Church and the Church’s call to the man.
-The program is a 4-plus year process where academics, spirituality, community and self-awareness are developed and heightened with resulting in ordination and the life-long commitment to serve the Church.
+Diaconate formation brings reality to a man’s call to the Church and the Church’s call to the man.
+Formation is a 4-plus year process where academics, spirituality, community and self-awareness are developed leading to ordination and the life-long commitment to serve the Church.
 More specifically, the program is structured as follows:

-Each of the years of candidacy includes one weekend per month (Friday evening through Sunday noon) at Conception Seminary, one Saturday per month in the diocese, one weekend retreat and a seven-day summer session at Conception Seminary.
+Each year of candidacy includes a seven-day summer school session in August and one weekend per month (Friday evening through Sunday noon) at Conception Seminary in Conception, Missouri; one Saturday per month at a diocesan location; and one weekend retreat at a determined retreat center.

 - Post-Ordination Formation (One Saturday per month at a diocesan location for three years after ordination)

 Please contact Deacon Ron & Tammy Myers, Directors of Diaconate Formation, at 515-226-8466 or email@example.com for additional information.